howieliang/LibSVM4Processing/README.md

 Input: Labelled data formed by Click and Drag the mouse cursor on the canvas.
 Output: A SVM standard file contains all the mouse position with label.

-- More Dataset
+More Dataset
-More Data set from the LibSVM Website: http://www.csie.ntu.edu.tw/~cjlin/libsvm/
+- More Data set are available on the LibSVM Website: http://www.csie.ntu.edu.tw/~cjlin/libsvm/